-McKinsey Cover Letter Guide: What to Write
+McKinsey Cover Letter: Examples, Template & What to Write

 A McKinsey cover letter should add fit, office logic, and proof points, not repeat your resume.